Suggestions

 Stringee Number answer_url

-If you do not have answer_url, you can use the following Number's answer_url to accelerate the process:
+If you do not have answer_url, you can use the following Number's answer_url to speed up the process:

-Number's answer_url for Phone-to-App call (The call is routed to Your App which authenticated by USER_ID):
+Number's answer_url for Phone-to-App call (The call is routed to Your App, which is authenticated by USER_ID):

 https://developer.stringee.com/scco_helper/simple_number_answer_url?record=true&phoneToPhone=false&to_number=USER_ID